Desoldering and Solder Removal Techniques: The Ultimate Guide

 Preventing Cold Solder Joints

-You can also achieve strong connections by using fresh, high-quality solder with the best flux.
+Any sudden movements can lead to a weak bond or cold joint.
+You can also ensure strong connections by using fresh, high-quality solder with high-quality flux.

 How to Remove Solder from Circuit Boards?